knayakar/Pokemon-Company/README.md

 # Pokemon-Company

-A sample webpage made using HTML5, CSS3 and Bootstrap.
+A sample webpage made using HTML5, CSS3, Bootstrap and Javascript.